How a Fundraising Consultant Can Help With Your Next Fundraiser

 Even if you’re familiar with fundraising software, a consultant can still help you with:

-- Migrating your information – For simple migrations, we suggest working directly with your CRM provider if your migration is simple.
-For complex migrations, consultants are the best route to go with.
+Migrating your information — For simple migrations, we suggest working directly with your CRM provider if your migration is simple.
+For complex migrations, nonprofit consultants are the best route to go with.

-- Suggesting a payment processor – We recommend either going with an aggregator or with a dedicated merchant account depending on your organization’s size and amount of donations processed.
-In terms of dedicated payment processors, try to find someone that specializes in nonprofits and understands the commons challenges that arise with fundraising like iATS Payments.
+Suggesting a payment processor — We recommend either going with an aggregator or with a dedicated merchant account depending on your organization’s size and amount of donations processed.
+In terms of dedicated payment processors, try to find a nonprofit consulting firm that specializes in nonprofits and understands the commons challenges that arise with fundraising like iATS Payments.

 No matter what level of software knowledge you have, a consultant can offer solutions to your challenges.